 Start by identifying the core reasons behind your intranet project.
 Are you replacing a legacy system that no longer meets user expectations?
 Are you looking to centralize information, improve internal communications, or support a growing hybrid workforce?
 Clear goals make it easier to evaluate solutions and track success over time.

-Review workflows and pain points
+Review intranet workflows and pain points

 Take stock of how employees currently collaborate.
 Look for bottlenecks in communication, inconsistent messaging, duplicated effort, or reliance on informal tools.
 Talk to teams, review usage data, and identify which parts of the employee experience are being underserved.